 The PT said my mother should not step backwards.
 But on the second day, she started to move her legs backwards on her own, so we continued with that.
 She could not comfortably do the pivots required for the ochos (or figure eights), so we did a modified little cross-body kick instead.
 She always enjoyed herself.

 We both hated that brace and were eager to ditch the hideous thing.
-By the second week IMG_0002her balance and confidence in her own stability had improved tremendously.
+By the second week her balance and confidence in her own stability had improved tremendously.
 She graduated from the walker to a cane (see photo, right) and was moving about her single-level home with some abandon.

 It is now about two weeks since I left her and returned to Argentina.
 She threw away the brace earlier this week and the doctor says she probably does not need the knee surgery he had thought would be necessary.